samg/timetrap/README.md

 You check out with the `out` command.

     $ t out
-    Checked out of sheet "coding"
+    Checked out of entry "document timetrap" in sheet "coding"

 Running `edit` when you're checked out will edit the last entry you checked out of.